Myshgithub/Pattern-Recognition-Machine-Learning/README.md

 # TensorFlow Basics:

--TensorFlow Basic Syntax:The related code to practice this part is called Tens_Basic.npy -TensorFlow Graphs: The related code to practice this part is called: TensGraphs.ipynb
+-TensorFlow Basic Syntax:The related code to practice this part is called Tens_Basic.npy.

+-TensorFlow Graphs: The related code to practice this part is called: TensGraphs.ipynb.

 -